Frequently Asked Questions

 6. Do these programs include placement?

 No. Alternative candidates must hold a valid Statement of Eligibility (SOE) or an Alternative License and are required to seek their own employment, similar to those who have completed regular preparation for licensure.
-CDE has a job website at Teach in Colorado.
+CDE has a Jobs for Teachers website.
 You may also want to check with individual districts for their job openings.

 7. Is a Statement of Eligibility a license?